SOME TIPS FOR YOUR TRIP

 Refunds are not given due to bad weather unless the concert is canceled in its entirety with no replacement concert scheduled.

-Are events at Gorton suitable for all ages?
+Are films and events at Gorton suitable for all ages?

-Almost all of the events at Gorton are all-ages.
-Check individual event website pages for any suggested age restrictions.
+Most events at Gorton are suitable for all ages.
+Check individual event website pages for any suggested content or age restrictions.

-Gorton does not censor or control the content created by guest artists.
-Patrons with sensitivities to adult language or socio-political commentary are advised to be aware of the artists’ work before purchasing tickets to and/or attending their performances.
+Gorton does not censor or control the content created by guest artists or filmmakers.
+Patrons with sensitivities to adult language or socio-political commentary are advised to be aware of the artist’s work before purchasing tickets to and/or attending a performance.

 How is Gorton cleaned?

 High-touch surfaces are routinely cleaned and sanitized for the protection of everyone.
 Restrooms are also cleaned regularly and guests are encouraged to thoroughly wash their hands.
 We have installed active ionic oxidation air purifiers in Gorton’s heating and cooling systems to purify the air and kill airborne pathogens, including COVID-19, which tests at 99% efficacy.